subjektify/.github/profile/README.md

 ## Get Started
 Ready to build your first decentralized application?
 Head over to our [Composer DApp](https://composer.subjektify.dev) to set your project in motion.

-## Contribute to Subjektify
-If you're interested in contributing to the next chapter of decentralized applications, we welcome your input.
-See our [Contributing Guidelines](https://github.com/subjektify/contributing) for details.

 ## Explore Further
 For more in-depth information, tutorials, and best practices, visit our comprehensive [Documentation](https://subjektify.dev/).